 Fig. 18 Lateral load-displacement curves, varying the number of studs with 35% Pw vertical load

 The responses of these wall panels featuring a different number of stud elements were compared in the presence of vertical loads.
 A vertical load equal to 35% Pw was applied to all wall panels, where Pw is the capacity of the original wall.
 Fig. 18 illustrates the responses of the three cases.
 It is seen that the lateral load capacity of the walls was virtually unaffected compared to the original wall panel with the same vertical load.
-The reason is that the decrease in the horizontal component of the strap force resulting from the P- effect is the same in both cases, irrespective of the number of studs.
+The reason is that the increase in the the strap force resulting from the P- effect is the same in both cases, irrespective of the number of studs.
 Indeed, the sum of the horizontal components of the stud forces equals P × Δ / H, where (P) is the vertical load, (Δ) is the lateral displacement and (H) is the height of the wall.
 However, the ultimate lateral displacement reduced by 32% and 49% for the wall panels with 6 and 5 studs, respectively, compared to the original wall.
 The energy dissipation capacities of the wall panels followed the same trend.
 This can be explained by the fact that the chord studs were required to take a larger portion of the total axial load when the stud spacing increased, alongside a higher secondary moment, promoting their failure.

 Thickness of the studs